josephthweatt/Interview-Questions-Solutions/README.md

 ### Guidelines for adding solutions
 -----------------------------------
  - Files should be given the same title as the question
  - Create your own branch and add your solutions there.
-Then, submit a pull request so everyone is aware of changes being merged to the main branch.
+Then, merge your changes into the main branch when you are ready to discuss your work.
  - In each solution, put your name, the runtime of the code, and the question description in the header.

     ```java